E3AD: An Emotion-Aware Vision-Language-Action Model for Human-Centric End-to-End Autonomous Driving: Experiments

 \subsection{Qualitative Analysis}

 Fig.~\ref{fig:qualitative} showcases qualitative comparisons between E3AD and FSDrive-FT~\cite{zeng2025futuresightdrive} across three challenging scenes.
 In the emotion-rich command scene (Panel (a)), E3AD leverages its continuous VAD-based emotion modeling to infer the passenger’s heightened urgency and produces a timely lane-change response.
-In contrast, the variant without emotion modeling hesitates, reacting too late.
-In the multi-agent scene (Panel (b)), where objects are partially occluded and visual cues are ambiguous, E3AD integrates allocentric topology with egocentric evidence via its spatial reasoning, enabling correct target grounding and a safe, well-aligned trajectory.
+In contrast, the variant without emotion modeling hesitates and reacts too late.
+In the multi-agent scene (Panel (b)), where objects are partially occluded and visual cues are ambiguous, E3AD integrates allocentric topology with egocentric evidence through spatial reasoning, enabling accurate target grounding and a safe, well-aligned trajectory.
 FSDrive-FT fails to parse the complex scene structure, resulting in off-target grounding and unsafe plans.
-In the ambiguous command scene (panel (c)), E3AD resolves linguistic ambiguity by combining language tone with spatial context, producing a feasible, map-consistent parking path, whereas FSDrive-FT crosses map boundaries into non-drivable regions.
+In the ambiguous command scene (panel (c)), E3AD resolves linguistic ambiguity by combining language tone with spatial context, producing a feasible, map-consistent parking path.
+In contrast, FSDrive-FT crosses map boundaries into non-drivable regions.
 Overall, this illustrates how emotion-aware language understanding and dual-frame spatial reasoning enable E3AD to deliver more interpretable and human-aligned grounding and planning.
-See Appendix~\ref{appx:suppresults} for more qualitative results of E3AD.
+See Appendix~C for more qualitative results of E3AD.